 In English we toss around phrases like nowhere to go, where from?, where to?
 In Portuguese it's a little different.
 For the most part, onde does all the heavy lifting.
-But, it's important to use it with the right prepositions and verbs to get the meaning right.
+However, it's important to use it with the right prepositions and verbs to get the meaning you want.

-Onde in Portuguese is used in a variety of ways.
-Often with creativity, often confusing.
+Onde in Portuguese is used in several different ways.
+Often creatively, sometimes confusing.

 *Notice how using por & para are virtually the same thing.
 The para simply adds the idea of where to.